Global mobile consumer trends: Second edition Bookmark has been added

-Our first edition of the Global mobile consumer trends report provides a 360-degree view of the connected-consumer and focuses on consumer behaviors, trends, and opinions for a broad range of wireless and mobility products and services.
+Global mobile consumer trends infographic: First edition: This report provides a 360-degree view of the connected-consumer and focuses on consumer behaviors, trends, and opinions for a broad range of wireless and mobility products and services.
 In addition to exploring developed and emerging market results and key insights, the survey highlights differences in consumer usage habits between specific countries.